khatwaniNikhil/SystemDesign/uber.md

 # Arch.
 Diagram
 ![](https://github.com/khatwaniNikhil/SystemDesign/blob/main/images/Screenshot%20(39).png)

-# Scalable Real time commn across multiple microservices
-event bus like kafka with subscription by microservices.

-# Real time commn across drivers and riders
 1. load balanced cluster of driver and rider api's
+2. For cross communication of different microservies hosted by api's - event bus/kafka with subscription by diff. microservices.
-2. maintain websockets persistent connection of driver and rider with there respective api's
+3. maintain websockets persistent connection of driver and rider with there respective api's
-3. driver and rider api commn with each other to trigger notifications for rider/driver.

 # Database design
 1. high writes(based on driver's/ride journey) to db